-- C1 Limitation of labor credit (until 150 minimum wages). - C2 Credit with collateral above tax credit. - C3 Unsecured credit above some of the tax credit. - C4 Firms will be sold first, preferably as a whole, and the constitution of the creditors' list will come later, thus speeding up the process and increasing the value of the bankruptcy state. - C5 New credit given in the reorganization step will be given first priority in liquidation.
+C1 - Limitation of labor credit (until 150 minimum wages).

+C2 - Credit with collateral above tax credit.

+C3 - Unsecured credit above some of the tax credit.

+C4 - Firms will be sold first, preferably as a whole, and the constitution of the creditors' list will come later, thus speeding up the process and increasing the value of the bankruptcy state.